serokell/blog-posts/existential-vs-universal-quantification/article.md

 In other words, the function's definition is free to choose how to instantiate the type variable; but the user of the function is not.

 Let's look at a real life example.
-Imagine a function that prints some logs while calculating the result.
+Imagine a function that prints logs while calculating some result.
-You may want to write logs into a console or into some file.
+You may want to write logs to the console or into some file.
-In order to do it, you pass a logging function as an argument.
+In order to abstract over where the logs are written to, you pass a logging function as an argument.

 ```haskell
 func :: _ -> IO ()